 The dumbbell bench press is safer to do without spotters.
-You can still end up hurting yourself pretty badly but at least the chances of lethal end are much smaller.
-There’s absolutely no need to ever max out on the dumbbell bench press.
-It’s not a competition lift anyway and just getting the dumbbells into position for a max attempt seems like a dangerous thing to do.
+You can still hurt yourself, but at least the chances of a lethal end are smaller.
+Besides, there’s absolutely no need to max out on the dumbbell bench press.
+It’s not a competition lift.

-When you use dumbbells for your bench press each side of the upper body is working independently.
-This is great and allows you to avoid developing imbalances between the left and the right side.
+During dumbbell bench presses, each side is working independently.
+This prevents the development of imbalances between the left and the right side.

 Advantages of the barbell bench press

 The barbell bench press allows you to get into a comfortable position.
 Unlike the dumbbell bench press, the barbell version does not require you to do circus acts to get ready for the lift.
 You can calmly prepare and fight when you are ready.

 2.Develops brute strength